BentoBoxWorld/BentoBox/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Server Information:**

-**Server Information (please complete the following information):**
+[Please complete the following information:]
- - Database being used (Flat file, MySQL, Mongo) <- VERY IMPORTANT
+ - Database being used (Flat file, MySQL, Mongo): []
  - OS: [e.g. iOS]
  - Java Version: [e.g. Java 8]
+ - BentoBox version: [e.g. 1.7.2.21]
+ - Addons installed?
+[Do '/bentobox version' and copy/paste from the console]
  - Other plugins?
-[Do /plugins and copy and paste from the console]
+[Do '/plugins' and copy/paste from the console]

 **Additional context**
 Add any other context about the problem here.